ID-lmntr1x/LoneRiced/readme.md

 **II.
 Copiamos la carpeta` .fonts` en `$HOME/`**

+**All these steps can be performed from the default environment | In order to see the changes you must change the environment to BSPWM**

 ### Change Theme to Rofi
 To change the theme to rofi you just need to execute this line in a terminal